rtpascual/ledger/ARCHITECTURE.md

 ### 3.3.
 Frontend (`/frontend`)

-This directory contains the React web application.
+This directory is planned for the React web application.

 ```
 frontend/